Copycat process in the early stages of einselection: Introduction

 This work originally came about through our need to fully understand the behaviors of the ACL model before applying it to the new problems explored in~\cite{ACLeqm}.
 Having satisfied ourselves that the copycat process was indeed physical, and having extended it in a number of directions, we've decided those explorations are worth reporting in this paper.
 We feel they may be of interest to those studying the early stages of decoherence, perhaps in the context of quantum technologies.
 In particular we offer explorations of the extent to which the early stages of decoherence are quadratic to leading order, and which aspects evolve with a more rapid linear behavior.

 The rest of this paper is devoted to describing and analytically deriving the copycat process.
 In Sect.~\ref{sec:formalism} we briefly review the ACL and reduced Caldeira-Leggett (RCL) models as presented in \cite{ACLintro}.
 Then in Sect.~\ref{sec:CCintro} we present perturbative analysis of the copycat process by calculating the system density matrix, associated eigenvalues, and eigenstates of a two-state system entangled with its environment a short time after system-environment interactions begin.
 In our derivations we chose to model the superposition of coherent states in Eqn.~\ref{eq:3} as a two state system, both for simplicity and because such coherent superpositions were observed to behave as essentially a two-state system in our numerical work \cite{ACLintro}.
 Section~\ref{sec:Implications} is a discussion of some specific features and applications of our derived solutions for the two state system, including predictions for the continued evolution of the system eigenstates, early time behavior of spin observables, and an estimate of the system's decoherence time.
 In Sect.~\ref{sec:Beyond} we extend our solutions beyond short time perturbation theory to compare with our numerical work in \cite{ACLintro}.
-Our further discussion and conclusions are provided in Sect.~\ref{sec:conclude}.
+We also comment on the duration of the perturbative copycat regime in Sect.~\ref{sec:Numerical} and graphically demonstrate that the perturbative solutions can model the full numerical evolution for a sizable span of time.
+Our further discussion and conclusions are provided in Sect.~\ref{sec:conclude}, which include discussion of how the copycat process generalizes for initial states with larger numbers of `cats' and comparisons of our work with existing literature.

 Appendix~\ref{sec:qtrit} extends our technical results from a qubit model to the qutrit case, providing additional perspective on the possibility of linear behaviors (which we summarize is Sect.~\ref{sec:conclude}).
+These investigations offer further nuance to the technical aspects of the copycat process discussed in the main text, as we discover the possibility of linear time evolution in the orthogonal eigenstates for some cases, even though the evolution of the eigenvalues and initial state remains quadratic, as in the qubit case.
+We also illustrate how results from our qutrit analysis are reflected in the behaviors of more complicated ACL-like models with three wavepacket Schr\"odinger cat initial states.